A Discrete-Time Model for Daily S&P 500 Returns and Realized Variations: Jumps and Leverage Effects

-We develop an empirically highly accurate discrete-time daily stochastic volatility model that explicitly distinguishes between the jump and continuous time components of price movements using nonparametric realized variation and Bipower variation measures constructed from high-frequency intraday data.
+We develop an empirically highly accurate discrete-time daily stochastic volatility model that explicitly distinguishes between the jump and continuous-time components of price movements using nonparametric realized variation and Bipower variation measures constructed from high-frequency intraday data.
 The model setup allows us to directly assess the structural inter-dependencies among the shocks to returns and the two different volatility components.
 The model estimates suggest that the leverage effect, or asymmetry between returns and volatility, works primarily through the continuous volatility component.
-The excellent fit of the model makes it an ideal candidate for an easy-to-implement auxiliary model in the context of indirect estimation of empirically more realistic continuous-time jump diffusion and Levy-driven stochastic volatility models, effectively incorporating the interdaily dependencies inherent in the high-frequency intraday data.
+The excellent fit of the model makes it an ideal candidate for an easy-to-implement auxiliary model in the context of indirect estimation of empirically more realistic continuous-time jump diffusion and Levy-driven stochastic volatility models, effectively incorporating the relevant information in the high-frequency data.

-Keywords: Realized volatility, Bipower variation, Jumps, Leverage effect, Simultaneous equation model
+Keywords: Stochastic volatility, Realized volatility, Bipower variation, Jumps, Leverage effect, Return distributions, Simultaneous equation model

 Suggested Citation: Suggested Citation